Key Largo woodrat: Taxonomy

 Although a 1923 article described woodrat nests on Key Largo, the form was not scientifically described until 1955, when H.B.
 Sherman described it as Neotoma floridana smalli, a subspecies of the widespread eastern woodrat.
 In 1987, Lazell suggested that it is distinct enough to be considered a separate species, but this proposal has not been accepted.
 The mitochondrial DNA of Key Largo woodrats is distinct by at least 0.6% from that of the most similar subspecies, the Florida woodrat (N. f. floridana) from further north in Florida, but members of that subspecies differ about as much from each other as from the Key Largo woodrat.

 Description

 The Key Largo woodrat is similar to the mainland Florida woodrat and cannot be distinguished from it in size or external anatomy.
 It differs in the shape of the sphenopalatine vacuities (openings in the roof of the mesopterygoid fossa, the gap behind the palate), which are narrower and shorter than in N. f. floridana.
 The rat grows to 260 grams (about nine ounces).
 It has a gray-brown back and white belly, chest, and throat, and a hairy tail.
-On average, males are a bit larger than females.
+On average, males are slightly larger than females.
 In the holotype, an adult male, total length is 368 mm, tail length 167 mm, hindfoot length 37 mm, ear length 26 mm, dimensions of the testis 14 × 8.5 mm, and mass is 207 g.